 Focaccia in Latin was called “focacia,” feminine of “focacius” which means from the hearth.

-I have to admit, focaccia is one of my favorite breakfasts to have.
-In particular, when I have friends over.
+I have to admit, focaccia is one of my favorite breakfasts to have, particularly when I have friends over.

 One of my favorite memories is of sitting and eating focaccia for breakfast with two roommates I was very close friends with.